Submitting Work

 HOW TO SUBMIT WORK FOR CONSIDERATION

-Vtape accepts submissions from new artists for possible distribution two times a year.
-Submissions are currently closed.
-An open call for submissions will be posted on the home page of our website in the fall.
+Vtape accepts submissions from new artists for possible distribution once a year.
+An open call for submissions will be posted on the home page of our website each autumn.
 A submission package must be submitted as a .pdf and include the following:

 • a preview of the video(s) (e.g. private or password-protected Vimeo links)